omakasekim/Flight-Tracker/README.md

 # ✈️ Flight Tracker Globe

 A real-time flight tracking visualization tool that displays live aircraft positions on an interactive 3D globe.
-Search for any active flight by code or track celebrity private jets with detailed telemetry data.
+Search for any active flight by code with detailed telemetry data.

 **Live Demo:** [https://flight-tracker-liard.vercel.app/](https://flight-tracker-liard.vercel.app/)